-The McCready Foundation which includes the Edward W. McCready Memorial Hospital is located in Crisfield, Maryland in Somerset County.
-During fiscal year 2013, the facility was licensed for five medical/surgical acute beds and had 303 inpatient admissions.
-The majority of the patients seen at McCready live in lower Somerset County, but the hospital also serves Worcester County in Maryland and the Eastern Shore of Virginia.
-An estimated 26,143 people live within our service area of which 47% are minorities.
-Somerset County is the poorest county in the state of Maryland in terms of per capita income (\$16,919).
-The life expectancy at birth of a Somerset County resident is 76.3 years compared to the state age of 79.3 years.
-We have a significantly higher rate of diabetes (17.4%) as compared to the state rate of 8.9%.
-And 72.9% of our residents are overweight or obese.
+The McCready Foundation which includes the Edward W. McCready Memorial Hospital is located in Crisfield, Maryland, Somerset County.
+During fiscal year 2014, the facility was licensed for four medical/surgical acute beds and had 331 inpatient admissions.
+Most of the patients that come to McCready live in lower Somerset County, but the hospital also serves part of Maryland's Worcester County and the Eastern Shore of Virginia.
+An estimated 26,273 people live within our service area of which 46.5% are minorities.
+Only 14.2% of the residents over age 25 have a college degree compared to 36.8% of the state.
+Somerset County is the poorest county in the state of Maryland in terms of per capita income (\$16,748) and median household income of \$38,447.
+(Source: US Census Quick Facts).